Robert Moore (baseball): Professional career

+Milwaukee Brewers

-The Milwaukee Brewers selected Moore with the 72nd overall pick of the 2022 Major League Baseball draft.
+The Milwaukee Brewers drafted Moore with the 72nd overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $800,000.

-Moore made his professional debut with the Arizona Complex League Brewers and was promoted to the Carolina Mudcats after four games.
-Over 31 games, he batted .248 with three home runs, 16 RBIs, and seven stolen bases.
+Moore made his professional debut with the rookie-level Arizona Complex League Brewers and was promoted to the Carolina Mudcats after four games.
+Over 31 games, he batted .248 with three home runs, 16 RBI, and seven stolen bases.
+Moore spent the 2023 season with the Wisconsin Timber Rattlers.
+Over 123 games, he hit .233 with eight home runs, 62 RBI, 33 doubles, and 26 stolen bases.

+Philadelphia Phillies

+Moore was traded to the Philadelphia Phillies on November 14, 2023 (along with Hendry Méndez) in exchange for Oliver Dunn.
+He played the 2024 season with the Reading Fightin Phils, batting .240 with nine home runs, 41 RBI, and 19 stolen bases over 107 games.
+Moore returned to Reading to open the 2025 season.

 Personal life

 Moore is a Christian.
-Moore's father, Dayton Moore, was the president of the Kansas City Royals.
+Moore's father, Dayton Moore, was the Kansas City Royals General Manager from 2006-2021 and President in 2022.